 What Is On-page SEO?

-On-page SEO is a set of SEO strategies and tactics that you use to optimize your website pages and posts to get them ranking in search engines and bring in more relevant traffic.
+On-page SEO is a set of SEO strategies and tactics you use to optimize your website pages and posts so they rank in search engines and bring in more relevant traffic.

 On-Page SEO Elements: